Biopsy: Types of biopsy procedures used to diagnose cancer

 Depending on the type of endoscopic biopsy you undergo, you may receive a sedative or anesthetic before the procedure.

 An endoscopy procedure involves inserting a long, flexible tube (endoscope) down your throat and into your esophagus.
 A tiny camera on the end of the endoscope lets your doctor examine your esophagus, stomach and the beginning of your small intestine (duodenum).

-Cystoscopy allows your doctor to view your lower urinary tract to look for abnormalities in your urethra and bladder.
-Surgical tools can be passed through the cystoscope to treat certain urinary tract conditions.
+During a cystoscopy exam, your doctor inserts a thin, flexible device called a cystoscope through the urethra into the bladder.
+Cystoscopy allows your doctor to view your lower urinary tract to look for abnormalities in the urethra and bladder.
+Surgical tools can be passed through the cystoscope, if needed, to treat some conditions.

 During a colonoscopy, the doctor inserts a colonoscope into your rectum to check for abnormalities in your entire colon.